TromboneScott/Oscars/README.txt

 8. Using Eclipse will make sure you don't have any DTD violations

 Start the year
-1. Copy year folder to oscars site and rename to current year
+1. Copy year folder to Oscars site and rename to current year
 2. Update the year in global/index.html
 3. Copy global/index.html to [DropBox]/Apps/site44/oscars.site44.com/index.html
+4. Add current year to history/index.html
+  a.
+Insert row: To Be Determined
+  b.
+Copy to Oscars site

 Proofread the category definitions:
 1. Open the web page: oscars.site44.com/<year>/data/definitions.xml